gagahe-cx/Healthy-Cappybara/README.md

 * (d) Quit App.

 6. Option 2 has three sub-options.
-Users have the capability to input their specific criteria for conducting web scraping.
+Users can input their specific criteria for conducting web scraping.
-* Condition 1: How many medical category do you want to crawl?
+* Condition 1: How many medical categories do you want to crawl?
 * Condition 2: How many cities do you want to crawl?
 * Condition 3: Do you want to crawl now?
 * Upon completion, the message " Congratulations!
 The data has been successfully crawled and saved to {file location}!" will be displayed.